byteme

 inline

 Extract up to number bytes from the buffer and store them in the output.
-This is equivalent to (but more efficient than) calling get() and then advance() up to number times, only iterating while the return value of advance() is still true.
-Users should only call this method if valid() is still true.
+This is equivalent to (but more efficient than) calling get() and then advance() up to number times, only iterating while the return value of the latter advance() is still true.
+Users should only call this method if valid() is true.

 Parameters